80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a short, sharp, high-pitched resonant sound

-Example sentence He pinged the bell, and soon a butler came for her.
+Example in a sentence He pinged the bell, and soon a butler came for her.

 53. Plop